PhaethonPsychis/gagabank/README.md

 Minimize the transaction cost for the end user</br>
 Perform calculations off-chain</br>

-# Launch a pre-sale for a digital artifact that is decentralised and permissionless
+# Launch a pre-sale for artifact.
+A decentralised and permissionless platform
 You can start accepting payments in your gagabank account</br>
 You can set a minimum and or a maximum amount for each transaction</br>
 Store the sponors addresses in a list to use for distribution of products or services when the project is ready</br>